 Badam halwa is ready.
 Garnish with sliced cashews.

-Saffron: You can skip the saffron and add a large pinch of turmeric or organic food color.
-Do not add a lot for a deep color as it may change the flavor.
+- Saffron: You can skip the saffron and add a large pinch of turmeric or organic food color.
+Do not add a lot for a deep color as it may alter the flavour of the halwa.

 Related Recipes